leknarf/loadcanary/NODELOADLIB.md

                                                 // only shows up in summary report and requests must be made with traceableRequest().
                                                 // Not doing so will result in reporting only 2 uniques.
         latencyConf: {percentiles: [.95,.99]},  // Set latencyConf.percentiles to percentiles to report for the 'latency' stat
-        reportInterval: 2,                      // Seconds between each progress report
-        reportFun: null,                        // Function called each reportInterval that takes a param, stats, which is a map of
-                                                // { 'latency': Reportable(Histogram), 'result-codes': Reportable(ResultsCounter},
-                                                // 'uniques': Reportable(Uniques), 'concurrency': Reportable(Peak) }
     }

 **Ramp Definition:** The following object defines the parameters and defaults for a ramp, which is used by `addRamp()`: